rutujamanoharkute/Book_chat_bot/README.md

      - Give me an example of gameplay pattern.

 #### Tutorial Video
-For a detailed walkthrough, watch the step-by-step tutorial video: [RAG+Langchain Python Project: Easy AI/Chat For Your Docs](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+For a detailed walkthrough, watch the step-by-step tutorial video:

 ---